 The Organization sponsors a defined-contribution retirement plan that is available for substantially all employees.

-Participating employees are required to contribute 2.00% of their compensation which is matched by the Organization contributing 2.00% of the participating employees' compensation.
+Effective July 21, 2015, participating employees may contribute a percentage of their compensation into the plan, subject to annual limits set by law.
+Employee contributions are matched by the Organization up to 3.00% of compensation.

-Retirement plan expense for the years ended June 30, 2014 and 2013, was \$11,644 and \$8,399, respectively.
+Retirement plan expense for the years ended June 30, 2015 and 2014, was \$8,427 and \$10,522, respectively.